 Exception Filters

 The exception filter pipeline is how ExpressoTS v4 turns thrown Errors into HTTP responses.
-Out of the box you don't need to do anything.
-The framework registers a stack of built-in filters that produce RFC 7807 problem details.
-When you do need to override that behaviour for one error type, one route, or globally, @Catch + BaseExceptionFilter + @UseFilters are the only three primitives you'll touch.
+Enable it once with setErrorHandler({ enableExceptionFilters: true }) and the framework discovers a stack of built-in filters that produce RFC 7807 problem details.
+When you need to override that behaviour for one error type, one route, or globally, @Catch + BaseExceptionFilter + @UseFilters are the only three primitives you'll touch.

 If you only care about which errors to throw, see Error handling.
 This page focuses on building filters.